jontio/libaeroambe/README.md

 This project would not have been possible without some talented individuals contributing their time.

+***Sylvain Munaut***:

-Many thanks goes out to Sylvain Munaut for his help, support, and expertise in reverse engineering codecs.
+Many thanks go out to Sylvain Munaut for his help, support, and expertise in reverse engineering codecs.

+***The others***:

 I'd also like to send many thanks to those who prefer not to be mentioned.
+I'm very impressed with the results.

 # How to compile it?